mxmssh/drltrace/api_calls_viz/README.md

 **Example:**

-While the script was mainly developed to visualize an output of [drltrace](https://github.com/DynamoRIO/drmemory/tree/master/drltrace) tool, the script is possible to use for custom traces provided in the appropriate format.
+While the script was mainly developed to visualize an output of drltrace, the script is possible to use for custom traces provided in the appropriate format.

 # Dependencies